 • The large roller pump is a peristaltic pump with a 6 inch (15 cm) diameter raceway.
-It can accommodate applications requiring flow rates up to 10 L/min including arterial, cardioplegia, vent, and suction pumping.
+It can accommodate applications requiring flow rates up to 10 L/min including adult and pediatric arterial, cardioplegia, vent, and suction pumping.
 Because of the 6 inch diameter raceway, the large roller pump is appropriate for high flow and large single tubing applications.
 See the Select Tubing section in this chapter for allowable tubing sizes.

 • The small roller pump is a peristaltic pump with a 4 inch (10 cm) diameter raceway.
-It can accommodate applications requiring flow rates up to 4 L/min including arterial, cardioplegia, vent, and suction pumping.
+It can accommodate applications requiring flow rates up to 4 L/min including pediatric arterial, adult and pediatric cardioplegia, vent, and suction pumping.
 Because of the 4 inch diameter raceway, the small roller pump is appropriate for low flow and dual-sized tubing applications.
 See the Select Tubing section in this chapter for allowable tubing sizes.